nfuad/find-closest-store/README.md

   addresses should be encoded for the URI
 ```

-##### About the Stores Data
+##### About the Stores' Data

-The stores data is found in the root directory as `store-locations.csv`
+The stores' data is found in the root directory as `store-locations.csv`.
 This is a tabular dataset of the locations of every store of a major national retail chain.

 ### The Solution

 The data from the CSV files cannot be handled by Javascript without parsing.
 Therefore, first and foremost the store-locations.csv file needs to be parsed as JSON data, (so Javascript can actually use the data).
 For getting the latitude and longitude from the input address, an external geocoding API had to be used - i.e [Open Cage Data](https://opencagedata.com/).
 Similarly, for getting the latitude and longitude from the input ZIP Code, another external API was used - [Zip Code API](https://www.zipcodeapi.com/)
-To calculate the exact distance from one position to another, the very famous [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) had to be implemented in Javascript.
+To calculate the exact distance from one position to another, the very famous [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) had to be implemented in Javascript (as per requirement).
 All the calculation are done in kilometer unit and then converted to mile by using the unit conversion forumla.
 Mile is returned from the API by default if no unit is specified.

 ### Technical Details / Caveats